 “Fuckery!”
 He pulled back the trigger on the revolver.
-“I can shoot you all day, dead boy".
+“I can hurt you all day, dead boy.”

-Oliver felt the cold tip of a muzzle resting on his ear, and noticed that Ritter had moved from the corner and was now right behind him, pointing her rifle at the back of his head.
+Oliver felt the cold tip of a muzzle resting on his ear, and noticed that Ritter had moved from the corner and was now right behind him, pointing her rifle at him.

-" I should know.
-Dere's something big at work with you; You made a bargain?"
 Gavin lowered his gaze down at the floor.
 His clothed were in perfect order.
-Oliver noticed that the hold his face had also vanished.
+Oliver noticed that the hole in his face had also vanished.

-Oliver knew that the action of closing his eyes would not cause the outside world to halt to a screeching stop.
+He knew that the action of closing his eyes would not cause the outside world to halt to a stop.
 The cylinder of the revolver would slowly rotate, the hammer would strike down, and the powder ignite.